isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Feb.rst

     #let's merge these two data tables here in R by case_barcode.
     merge_data = merge(data1,data2,by=c("case_barcode","project_short_name"))

-    #The datavalues were computed using different tools, so to compare the values we can normalize using the rescale function 	  in R.
+    #The expression values were computed using different tools for the different datasets, so to compare the values we can    	  #normalize using the rescale function in R.

     merge_data$HTSeq__Counts= rescale(merge_data$HTSeq__Counts,to=c(0,1))
     merge_data$read_count = rescale(merge_data$read_count,to=c(0,1))

-    #Let's take a look at our merged table, we now have information for expression of the CDKN2B-AS1 and hsa-mir-21 for over 	 #12,000 cases.
-We can create an interactive visualization plot that allows us to compare CDKN2B-AS1 hsa-mir-21
+    #Let's take a look at our merged table, we now have information for expression of the CDKN2B-AS1 and hsa-mir-21 for      	 #almost 12,000 cases.
+    head(merge_data)

+    #We can create an interactive visualization plot that allows us to compare CDKN2B-AS1 hsa-mir-21
     #across multiple cancer types.
 This interactive function in R is called plotly.
-Using plotly, we'll create a simple     	#scatterplot of CDKN2B-AS1 expression vs hsa-mir-21 expression.
+Using plotly, let's create a simple     	#scatterplot of CDKN2B-AS1 expression vs hsa-mir-21 expression.

     p <- ggplot(merge_data, aes((HTSeq__Counts), (read_count), colour=project_short_name)) + geom_point() + theme_classic() + 	  theme(legend.position="none") + labs(x = "ANRIL normalized expression",y="miRNA-21 normalized expression")
     ggplotly(p)